5 easy ways to find balance and prevent age-related falls

-The study was done using a medicine ball, but throwing a baseball or even just throwing a bouncy ball against the wall and catching it will train and improve your coordination.
+The studies were done using a medicine ball, but throwing a baseball or even just throwing a bouncy ball against the wall and catching it will train and improve your coordination.

 And that increase in coordination will help your balance.